 Have you ever gone to double a recipe but have no idea how to convert tablespoons to cups?
 Or, how about cutting a recipe in half and wondering how to divide a quarter of a cup in half?

 I've been there!
 Thankfully, one major 'life skill' I learned in the food service part of my dietetic internship was how to convert units of measurement.
-I mastered the basics by memorizing how many tablespoons are in a cup, and how many teaspoons are in a tablespoon.
+I mastered the basics by memorizing how many tablespoons are in a cup, how many teaspoons are in a tablespoon, and how many ounces are in a cup.
 The rest is simple math that can be done with a basic calculator.

 Understanding these two conversions will help make measuring ingredients easier when you cook.
 Let's get started!